Nabila63Ahmed/green-chamber/peripheral-pi-1/README.md

-# Peripheral Pi 1: PIR, LCD Screen
+# Peripheral Pi 1: PIR, LCD Screen, Light plugwise

 ## RabbitMQ Broker Configuration
 The RabbitMQ Broker/Server needs to be configured before it can be accessed from a remote machine.